OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 Tuning & Extending
 ================================================================================

-The driver consists of the following files:
+The vCenter virtualization driver consists of the following files:

 -  ``/usr/lib/one/mads/one_vmm_exec`` : generic VMM driver.
 -  ``/var/lib/one/remotes/vmm/vcenter`` : commands executed to perform actions.